s223929/41934---Advanced-BIM-Materials/A5/README.md

 ### (Individual) Your future for Advanced use of OpenBIM

 **s216096**
-- are you likely to use OpenBIM tools in your thesis?
+- Are you likely to use OpenBIM tools in your thesis?
-- are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+- Are you likely to use OpenBIM tools in your professsional life in the next 10 years?

 **s223929**
-- are you likely to use OpenBIM tools in your thesis?
+- Are you likely to use OpenBIM tools in your thesis?
-- are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+- Are you likely to use OpenBIM tools in your professsional life in the next 10 years?

 **s223898**
-- are you likely to use OpenBIM tools in your thesis?
+- Are you likely to use OpenBIM tools in your thesis?

-... maybe

-- are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+- Are you likely to use OpenBIM tools in your professsional life in the next 10 years?

 Hopefully, yes, as it would optimize many manual processes.
 As the building sector (very) slowly transitions to becoming more digital—collaborating across sectors and adopting new, more effective tools, I am sure that OpenBIM will be implemented along the way.
 Furthermore, with the ongoing integration of AI, coding, and similar technologies across most sectors, I believe it is almost inevitable that OpenBIM will not play a role in professional my life within the next 10 years.